o3de/o3de.org/content/docs/user-guide/platforms/android/_index.md

 The Android SDK command line tool needs the [Java Development Kit](https://www.java.com/releases/) (JDK) to compile the Android Java source for the project and create a Java Key Storage (JKS) files used to sign the APK.
 The version of the JDK required for Android depends on the [requirements for the Android SDK](https://developer.android.com/build/jdks).
 The location of the JDK installation must be set in the **JAVA_HOME** environment variable, or the location of the JDK executable must be in the **PATH** environment.

 {{<note>}}
 The version of the [Java Development Kit](https://www.java.com/releases/) must be compatible with the [SDK Manager](https://developer.android.com/tools/sdkmanager).
-However, if you wish to specify older versions of the Android Gradle Plugin, the version of the JDK that is used to run the gradle build may be different, and may require setting the `JAVA_HOME` environment to match an older versions of SDK in order to build the APK successfully.
+However, if you wish to specify older versions of the Android Gradle Plugin, the version of the JDK that is used to run the Gradle build may be different, and may require setting the `JAVA_HOME` environment to match an older versions of SDK in order to build the APK successfully.
 {{</note>}}